Powerlearnproject/se-day1-assignment-GakuyaMuhuhe/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
-It involves crafting and optimizing the way questions or are framed to guide the AI in generating desired responses. importance-Well-crafted prompts lead to more accurate relevant responses. clear and specific prompts improve the AI's ability to understand and address user needs Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+It involves crafting and optimizing the way questions or are framed to guide the AI in generating desired responses.importance-Well-crafted prompts lead to more accurate relevant responses.clear and specific prompts improve the AI's ability to understand and address user needs
+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective. vague prompt tell me about cars effective prompt tell me about the history of BMW cars the prompt is effective because it is concise,specific and clear